ebinumer/StopWatch-DeskTop/README.md

 # StopWatch-DeskTop
-Stopwatch is a desktop app develop using kotlin and IntelliJ IDE
+Stopwatch is a desktop app develop using kotlin jetpack. and IntelliJ IDE